 Liver function test diagnoses the liver diseases by measuring the levels of proteins, liver enzymes and bilirubin in your blood.

-Liver function test consists of testing multiple parameters that helps in evaluation, detection and monitoring of liver diseases or damages.
+The liver function test consists of testing multiple parameters that help in the evaluation, detection, and monitoring of liver diseases or damages.
 It includes the following parameters

 - Aspartate aminotransferase (AST) – measures enzymes that release in response to disease

 - Alanine aminotransferase (ALT) – measures enzymes that release in response to liver dysfunction

 - Bilirubin – include Total Bilirubin, Direct Bilirubin, Indirect Bilirubin.
 Bilirubin tests measure how well the liver disposes of bilirubin, a waste product of blood.

 - Total protein (TP)

 The liver is considered the workhorse of our body performing various important functions including conversion of fats, carbohydrates, and proteins, is a storehouse of some vitamins and, metabolism of certain hormones.
 Its functioning impacts most body functions in one way or the other.
 Some of the other functions of the liver include: